Tydax/the-giant-plant-eater/content/posts/chilli-can-can-or-tin-tin-chilli.md

 ---
 **Chilli Can Can or Tin Tin Chilli**

-Our store cupboard ingredients can make a great meal and I find this simply chilli a great mid-week dish.
+Store cupboard ingredients can make a great meal and I find this simply chilli a comforting mid-week dish.
 The left-over chilli forms a great base for vegan nachos or added to a classic baked potato.
 For the base of the base a can of green lentils takes centre stage.
 It adds bite and texture to the dish.
 I also find dried green lentils are quick to cook in his dish.

 Preparation: 10 minutes